 I wish I’d replied to this because it struck me as sad that someone could feel excluded from the larger competitions and, anyway, I’m not sure competition success is as formulaic as the tweet implies.
 Does small mean easier, or lower quality?

 I’ve had stories commended or longlisted in big competitions, only to watch them bomb in subsequent smaller competitions.
-It surprised me at first but if you think of the process, it’s obvious that a story might resonate more with one individual than another, particularly if it triggers a poignant memory or sparks a new perception — and that personal resonance will make the story memorable.
+It surprised me at first but if you think of the process, it’s obvious that a story might resonate more with one individual than another.
 Readers and judges may each have to assess hundreds of entries so the shortlist will be limited to the stories that stuck in their minds.

-It’s all about subjectivity, so I reckon if a story is strong enough to stand its ground in a small comp (punctuated, hint of grammar, vague plot, etc), it could do the same in a big one.
-That’s not to say it will, but it might, and might is all you get in this game.
+If a story is strong enough to stand its ground in a small competition, there’s a chance it could do the same in a big one.

 Even when originality does shine through, the readers will differ in their opinions.
 Evocative and inspiring, or Google thesaurus with metaphor diarrhoea?
 One man’s meat, as they say.
 As a reader, I’ve occasionally been very surprised at some of the other readers’ opinions, and as a writer, I find it damn near impossible to gauge how readers will react to my stories.

 But the thing is, the brilliant, fabulous thing is, it doesn’t matter.
 You’re not having a baby, running a country, or shooting an apple off a boy’s head — what’s the worst that could happen?
-Someone you don’t know doesn’t like one of your stories to the exclusion of hundreds of others?
+Someone you don’t know doesn’t like one of your stories better than hundreds of others?

 Or… if you did win, wouldn’t that be fun?

-So, to the person on Twitter whose name I have lost, I’m really sorry I didn’t reply at the time, but if you fancy a pop at the ridiculously big, scary-looking competition, go for it.
+So, to the person on Twitter whose name I have lost, I’m really sorry I didn’t reply at the time, but if you fancy a pop at the ridiculously big, scary-looking competition, just do it.
 Don’t even hesitate, ’cause someone’s got to win and you never know…

 And the not knowing, it feels good.